bitsadmin/nmappy/README.md

 ## Files
 * nmappy.py - Python implementation of Nmap
 * include-services.py - Utility to integrate list top services from the nmap-services file into the nmappy.py file
+* topports.py - Utility to obtain the top X ports from the nmap-services file
 * nmap-services - Copy from https://github.com/nmap/nmap

 ## Tools